-Upon completion of the fieldwork, the cultural resource use permittee must report the field findings to the appropriate BLM Field Office.
+Upon completion of the fieldwork, the permit holder must report the field findings to the appropriate BLM Field Office.
 The report must include a detailed description of the undertaking and the definition of the APE used as the basis for identification and evaluation recommendations.
 Phone calls or electronic mail are acceptable methods of reporting results.
-Cultural resource use permittees do not have the authority to give permission for a client company, i.e., project proponent, to proceed with a project.
-The BLM authorized officer is the only person who can authorize a proponent to proceed.
+Permit holders do not have the authority to give permission for a client company, i.e., project proponent, to proceed with a project.
+The BLM Authorized Officer is the only person who can authorize a proponent to proceed.

-- 1. Negative findings: Cultural resource use permittees can report negative findings by phone to the BLM Field Office archaeologist.
-The BLM Field Office archaeologist, however, does not have the authority to allow the project to proceed.
-The report of negative findings will be passed on to the appropriate BLM authorized officer.
+- 1. Negative findings: Permit holders can report negative findings by phone to the BLM Field Office Archaeologist.
+The BLM Field Office Archaeologist, however, does not have the authority to allow the project to proceed.
+The report of negative findings will be passed on to the appropriate BLM Authorized Officer.
 This reporting process will expedite the internal BLM review process.
 Often, other project considerations and stipulations may be applicable. - 2.
 Positive findings with no effect to cultural resources: Field surveys with known cultural resources that can be avoided by the project will require BLM review.
-The BLM Field Office archaeologist will notify the appropriate BLM authorized officer of these findings. - 3.
-Positive findings with effects to cultural resources: Field surveys with known cultural resources listed or potentially eligible for the NRHP that cannot be avoided will require discussions between the cultural resource use permittee, the project proponent, and the BLM.
+The BLM Field Office Archaeologist will notify the appropriate BLM Authorized Officer of these findings. - 3.
+Positive findings with effects to cultural resources: Field surveys with known cultural resources listed or potentially eligible for the NRHP that cannot be avoided will require discussions between the permit holder, the project proponent, and the BLM.
 Treatment plans will be developed and implemented in consultation with the SHPO, as well as Tribes and other consulting parties, as appropriate.
 See the Protocol, Section X.H., regarding resolution of adverse effects.
 Authorization to proceed can occur only after consultation and resolution of adverse effects has been completed.
-The BLM Field Office archaeologist will notify the appropriate BLM authorized officer of these findings.
+The BLM Field Office Archaeologist will notify the appropriate BLM Authorized Officer of these findings.